 Should You Use Pool Clarifier or Flocculant?

 Now you must be wondering which one you should use.
 Assuming you have all the right equipment, the answer depends on how quickly you want your pool cleared, and how involved you want to be in the process.
 In general, pool owners with a D.E. or cartridge filter should use clarifiers, while pool owners with a sand filter can use either a clarifier or a flocculant.
 Each chemical has its own set of pros and cons.

 Pool clarifier takes a while to work, but your pool filter does all the heavy lifting for you.
 This means no extra labor on your part, aside from cleaning the filter as you normally would.
 Clarifier is great for routine water maintenance, and can help resolve mild to moderate cloudiness issues.
 Many pool owners use a clarifier regularly — even when the pool isn't cloudy — as a way to boost filtration efficiency and keep the water sparkling.

 With a flocculant, the chemical reaction happens much more quickly.
 Water can be cleared in a matter of hours instead of days.
 However, it requires a pool vacuum and extra manual labor on your part.
-You'll also need a sand or DE filter with a multiport valve "waste" setting.
+You'll also need a sand or D.E. filter with a multiport valve "Waste" setting.
 This will allow you to quickly and easily remove the accumulated debris from the pool floor.
 Pools with cartridge filters cannot use pool floc unless your plumbing setup allows you to bypass the filter.
 Remember that you'll also need to replace the waste water as you vacuum the pool.
 Overfilling the pool a bit before you start vacuuming will make this process easier.
 Make sure you don't ever let the water level drop below the skimmer opening, or you'll risk damaging your pool pump.